Franklin Pierce: Childhood and education

 Franklin Pierce was born on November 23, 1804, in a log cabin in Hillsborough, New Hampshire.
-He was a sixth-generation descendant of Thomas Pierce, who had moved to the Massachusetts Bay Colony from Norwich, Norfolk, England in about 1634.
-His father Benjamin was a lieutenant in the American Revolutionary War who moved from Chelmsford, Massachusetts to Hillsborough after the war, purchasing 50 acre of land.
+He was a sixth-generation descendant of Thomas Pierce, who had moved to the Massachusetts Bay Colony from Norwich, Norfolk, England, in about 1634.
+His father Benjamin was a lieutenant in the American Revolutionary War who moved from Chelmsford, Massachusetts, to Hillsborough after the war, purchasing 50 acre of land.
 Pierce was the fifth of eight children born to Benjamin and his second wife Anna Kendrick; his first wife Elizabeth Andrews died in childbirth, leaving a daughter.
 Benjamin was a prominent Democratic-Republican state legislator, farmer, and tavern-keeper.
 During Pierce's childhood, his father was deeply involved in state politics, while two of his older brothers fought in the War of 1812; public affairs and the military were thus a major influence in his early life.

-Pierce's father ensured that his sons were educated, and placed Pierce in a school at Hillsborough Center in childhood and sent him to the town school in Hancock at age 12.
+Pierce's father placed Pierce in a school at Hillsborough Center in childhood and sent him to the town school in Hancock at age 12.
 Not fond of schooling, Pierce grew homesick and walked 12 mi back to his home one Sunday.
 His father fed him dinner and drove him part of the distance back to school before ordering him to walk the rest of the way in a thunderstorm.
 Pierce later cited this moment as "the turning-point in my life".
 Later that year, he transferred to Phillips Exeter Academy to prepare for college.
 By this time, he had built a reputation as a charming student, sometimes prone to misbehavior.